sviande/uefaBot/README.md

 ## Feedback

-If you have any feedback, please reach out to us at https://twitter.com/sviande/
+If you have any feedback, please reach me on [twitter](https://twitter.com/sviande/)

 ## Dependencies